 Port freight covers freight handled by all UK sea ports.
 Provisional figures are published quarterly and final annual statistics are published in August.

 Domestic waterborne freight, also published in August, covers inland waters traffic, traffic carried around the UK coast, one-port traffic to and from offshore installations and sea dredging.
 The statistics are based mainly on returns from port operators and shipping lines and agents and an independent survey of inland waterway operators.

 As of September 2018, we no longer produce a PDF summary for the quarterly port freight figures.
 We will still continue to produce tables on a quarterly basis as outlined in the user feedback exercise in March 2018.
 If you have any comments or would like to discuss this with us, please contact us.

 Statistics relating to international and domestic passenger traffic handled at UK ports.
-Data are published annually, except for international short sea (ferry) passenger totals which are updated monthly in table SPAS0107.
+Data is published annually, except for international short sea (ferry) passenger totals which are updated monthly in Table SPAS0107.